DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-21-adding-an-interruption-page-to-encourage-users-to-give-feedback-on-automatically-rejected-applications.md

       src: interruption-page.png
 ---

 We recently [added an overview page](/manage-teacher-training-applications/adding-an-overview-page-and-filters-to-help-users-prioritise-their-work/) to highlight important information that could easily be missed.
-For example, automatically rejected applications that need feedback.
+This includes automatically rejected applications that need feedback.

 While the overview page is useful, users can still ignore it quite easily.
-So we wanted to try showing users a page that interrupts them when they sign in.
+We wanted to try showing users a page that interrupts them when they sign in.

 ## User needs